 On January 1, 2007, during 8-day itinerary from homeport Fort Lauderdale FL, a medical emergency (needed USCG medevac) forced the ship to significantly change its course while en-route from Martinique to Ft Lauderdale.
 As result, Belize City port of call was dropped.
-As compensation, all passengers received 15% refund, plus 20% future Carnival cruise booking discount on 3 to 8 day itineraries prior Dec 15, 2008.
+As compensation, all passengers received a 15% refund, plus 20% future Carnival cruise booking discount on 3 to 8-day itineraries prior Dec 15, 2008.

 |27 May 2006||Crew / Passenger Deaths|

 (overboard) On May 27, 2006, a 35-year-old male passenger jumped overboard.
 He was traveling with his family (all from Plumstead, Pennsylvania USA) and jumped off their cabin’s balcony right in front of them.
 The incident happened at ~1 am, after the man had a serious quarrel with his wife, and right in front of their kids.
 The ship remained in the area for ~12 hours.